-Making an error in these trying times is very easy and almost unavoidable.
-So, it is a good idea to check the text before you send it ahead of your application for compassionate leave.
+Making an error in such trying times is very easy and almost unavoidable.
+So, while writing a bereavement leave, check the content before you send it for approval.

 You can read it a couple of times to edit and omit the content or use language checkers like Grammarly to lose any inconsistencies and grammatical errors in your application.

 The format of a bereavement leave letter is quite similar to other business letters.
 However, since writing one can seem hard at such a time, these letters can be short, to the point, and concise.
 The few things a bereavement letter must include are:

 - All concerned people marked as recipients or in CC

 - The duration for which you will need the leaves

 - Request for bereavement leave

 - Contact details and other important information your colleagues may need in your absence